Nursing at Rush-Copley

 At Rush-Copley, nurses are supported and respected as vital colleagues whose opinions matter and whose contributions are recognized.
 Collaborative communication is a Rush-Copley hallmark and includes coworkers, physicians and other professionals working toward a common goal.
 As a result of these efforts, nurses rate coworkers in the top quartile for teamwork.
-In addition, nurses also rate physicians respect for their contributions in the top 15 percent nationally based on annual RN engagement research.
+In addition, nurses also rate physicians respect for their contributions in the top quartile nationally based on annual RN engagement research.

 Advancement and Recognition

 Rush-Copley believes that recognizing and rewarding top talent is a must for both retention and satisfaction.
 Nurses are recognized and rewarded through a variety of means, both housewide and at the department level.
 Peers and supervisors alike routinely single out nurses for the enormous contributions they make to the medical center.